© S I Richards

 Mum points to the spot the furthest away from the entrance.
 Doctor Baines slinks off to do as she’s told while Jamie gratefully swallows the tablets.

-‘That’s stealing, you know,’ says Doctor Baines frostily.
-‘And don’t think I’ve forgotten how you left me in the water for so long with the sharks.
+‘That’s stealing, you know,’ Doctor Baines accuses.
+‘And don’t think I’ve forgotten how you left me in the water for so long.
 I could have died!’
 Her lower lip trembles with self-pity.

 ‘We all could have died,’ replies Mum, ‘but I think you were safer than the rest of us.’